bouffalolab/bl_docs/BL808_RM/en/RST/TIMER.rst

 Features
 =========
+- 32-bit timer

-- Multiple clock sources, up to 80M clock supported
+   * Multiple clock sources, up to 80M clock supported
-- Bit clock divider with a division factor of 1-256
+   * Bit clock divider with a division factor of 1-256
-- Two 32-bit timers
+   * Two 32-bit timers
-- Each timer has three alarm value settings, and the alarm when each set of alarm values overflows can be independently set.
+   * Each timer has three alarm value settings, and the alarm when each set of alarm values overflows can be independently set.
-- Supports Free Run mode and Pre_load mode
+   * Supports Free Run mode and Pre_load mode
+   * Supports measuring the pulse width of external GPIO

+- Watchdog timer

 - With 16-bit watchdog timer
 - Supports write password protection to prevent system error caused by wrong settings
 - Supports two watchdog overflow modes: interrupt or reset
-- Supports measuring the pulse width of external GPIO

 Functional Description
 ==========================

-There are 5 types of watchdog timer clocks:
+There are 5 watchdog timer clock sources, which can be selected via cs_wdt in the TCCR register:

-- Bclk--bus clock
+- BCLK--bus clock
-- 32K–32K clock
+- 32K--32K clock
-- 1K–1K clock
+- 1K--1K clock
-- Xtal–external crystal oscillator
+- XTAL--external crystal oscillator
-- GPIO–external GPIO
+- GPIO--external GPIO

-It is configured by cs_wdt in the register TCCR.

-There are 5 types of timer clock sources:
+There are 5 types of timer clock sources, which can be selected via cs_2 and cs_3 in register TCCR:

-- Bclk--bus clock
+- BCLK--bus clock
-- 32K–32K clock
+- 32K--32K clock
-- 1K–1K clock(32K frequency division)
+- 1K--1K clock(32K frequency division)
-- Xtal–external crystal oscillator
+- XTAL--external crystal oscillator
-- GPIO–external GPIO
+- GPIO--external GPIO

-It is configured by cs_2 and cs_3 in the register TCCR.

 Each counter has its own 8-bit frequency divider, which can divide the clock by 1-256.
 Specifically, when it is set to 0, it means no frequency division.
 When it is set to 1, it will divide the clock by 2, and so on.
 The maximum division factor is 256, and the counter will take the divided clock as the counting cycle unit.

-It is configured by tcdr2, tcdr3, and wcdr in the register TCDR.

 Working Principle of General Purpose Timer
 --------------------
 Each general purpose timer contains three comparators, one counter, and one PreLoad register.
 When the clock source is set and the timer is started, the counter starts to count up cumulatively.
 When the value of counter is equal to that of the comparator, the comparison flag is set and a comparison interrupt can be generated.

-You can configure the value of TMR2 comparator 0 by setting tclr2_0, that of TMR2 comparator 1 by setting tclr2_1, and that of TMR2 comparator 2 by setting tclr2_2 in the register TICR2.
-The tplvr2 in the register TPLVR2 sets the TMR2 preload value.
+You can configure the value of channel 0 comparator 0 by setting tclr2_0, that of channel 0 comparator 1 by setting tclr2_1, and that of channel 0 comparator 2 by setting tclr2_2 in the register TICR2.
+The tplvr2 in the register TPLVR2 sets the channel 0 preload value.

-You can configure the value of TMR3 comparator 0 by setting tclr3_0, that of TMR3 comparator 1 by setting tclr3_1, and that of TMR3 comparator 2 by setting tclr3_2 in the register TICR3.
-The tplvr3 in the register TPLVR3 sets the TMR3 preload value.
+You can configure the value of channel 1 comparator 0 by setting tclr3_0, that of channel 1 comparator 1 by setting tclr3_1, and that of channel 1 comparator 2 by setting tclr3_2 in the register TICR3.
+The tplvr3 in the register TPLVR3 sets the channel 1 preload value.

-The counter's initial value depends on the timing mode.
-In the FreeRun mode, this initial value is 0, and then the counter counts up cumulatively.
-After reaching the maximum value, it starts counting again from 0.
+The timer supports two counting modes, PreLoad mode and FreeRun mode, which are selected by register TCMR.
+The timer2_mode in register TCMR sets the counting mode of timer0, and the timer3_mode in register TCMR sets the counting mode of timer1.

+PreLoad mode
+^^^^^^^^^^^^^
+The initial value of the counter in PreLoad mode is the value of the TPLVR register (Preload Register), from which the count is accumulated upwards.
+Register TPLVR2 sets the preload value of timer0, and register TPLVR3 configures the preload value of timer1.
+The tplcr2 in register TPLCR2 configures the PreLoad trigger condition of timer0, and the tplcr3 in register TPLCR3 configures the PreLoad trigger condition of timer1.
-In the PreLoad mode, this initial value is the value of the PreLoad register, and then counts up cumulatively.
-When the PreLoad condition is met, the counter's value is set to the value of the PreLoad register, and then the counter starts counting up cumulatively again.
-In the counting process of the timer's counter, once the counter's value is consistent with one comparison value of three comparators, the comparison flag of the comparator will be set, and the corresponding comparison interrupt can be generated.
+When the PreLoad trigger condition is met, the counter value will be reset to the value of PreLoad register, and then the counter will start to count up again.

+During the counter counting of the timer, once the counter value matches with one of the three comparators, the comparison flag of that comparator will be set and the corresponding comparison interrupt can be generated.
-You can configure the counting mode of TMR2 by setting timer2_mode and that of TMR3 by setting timer3_mode in the register TCMR.

 If the value of the PreLoad register is 10, and the values of comparators 0, 1, and 2 are 13, 16, and 19 respectively, the working sequence of the timer in the PreLoad mode is as follows: